algo-hhu/bico/README.md

 ## Example with Large Datasets

 For very large datasets, the data may not actually fit in memory.
 In this case, you can use `partial_fit` to stream the data in chunks.
-In this example, we use the [BigCross dataset](https://cs.uni-paderborn.de/cuk/forschung/abgeschlossene-projekte/dfg-schwerpunktprogramm-1307/streamkm).
+In this example, we use the [US Census Data (1990) dataset](https://archive.ics.uci.edu/dataset/116/us+census+data+1990).
+You can find more examples in the [tests](./tests/test.py) folder.

 ```python
 from bico import BICO